-EXAM POLICY: Tests and Exams are all delivered via the LMS.
+EXAM POLICY: There will be a Final Project.
 If other exams are added for lectures sections, the exam may be essay, fill in the blank and/or multiple choice.
 Essays will be graded for proper grammatical structure, spelling, punctuation and creative thinking in the application of concepts taught in class.
-All assessments will be delivered via WHCCD LMS.
 Exams may also be a production style exam and class notes are permitted.
 There will be NO make up for missed exams.